 “It was daunting, giving up a regular job for a freelance world, where every day off is a day of unemployment, and you are conscious you are not earning.
 But it was time to take a gamble and see what’s on the other side.” – Konnie Huq – Television Presenter and Children’s Author

 Yes, freelance career may seem like a gamble but does pay off well, just like it did for Konnie Huq, and she has succeeded admirably.
 Freelance work is rampant worldwide, with an astronomical growth rate noticed across all the industries.
 Various fields like digital marketing, computer programming, arts, music, and acting hold promising potential for freelancers.
-The same can be said for UAE, especially Dubai, the biggest city and business hub.
+The same can be said for UAE, especially Dubai, the biggest city and business hub, where you can set up your business with a free zone company formation.
 The market is highly receptive to highly skilled and talented people.

 Even Professionals belonging to more conventional fields such medicine and engineering, can find projects to suit them and earn a handsome income.
 Even students in these fields can earn extra income while studying or on semester break as part time jobs in Dubai are in abundance.
 In the UAE, the market is ripe since most people are as yet oblivious to this method of earning, and there is tremendous scope for skilled people.